-Over the year to 31 December 2022, the platform provider, Mobius Life, did not undertake any voting activity in respect of the pooled funds held on its investment platform as a matter of policy.
+Over the year to 31 December 2023, the platform provider, Mobius Life, did not undertake any voting activity in respect of the pooled funds held on its investment platform as a matter of policy.
 This is common practice in the industry.

 Voting and engagement activity undertaken by the underlying investment managers is set out in the following sections.

-The Trustee (through its advisors) has included all of the information available in relation to the below voting activity.
-This has relied on the level of detail available from the underlying managers on the expanded requirements for this Implementation Statement.
+The Trustee (through its advisers) has included all of the information available in relation to the voting activity, relying on information from the underlying managers on the expanded requirements for this Implementation Statement.
 The Trustee understands that in future reporting years the information available on the votes is expected to be more detailed, to allow it to meet the vote reporting requirements in full.